argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-Webhook holds configuration for a REST endpoint
+Webhook refers to the configuration required to run an http server
 </p>
 </td>
 </tr>